-This revision of the Rhodes East Priority Investigation Area Planning Report (above) was release by the Department of Planning and Environment in collaboration with the City of Canada Bay Council in 2018.
+This revision of the Rhodes East Priority Investigation Area Planning Report (above) was release by the Department of Planning and Environment.
 The revised plan expands the precinct boundary to include the west as an opportunity to integrate key undeveloped land.